marteinn/Docker-Setup-Experimentation/README.md

 - (Done) Try to package a application image
 - (Done) Try setup with nginx, django, uwsgi and postgres
 - (Done) Port a django project to docker
-- Create a CI runner with Circle-CI and docker
+- (Done) Create a CI runner with Circle-CI and docker
 - Test to run a multisite setup with reverse proxy
 - Port a wp project to docker
 - Research docker repository